Psychology (Conversion) MSc

 The course is intensive, and you will need to demonstrate resilience, maturity and the ability to cope with a challenging course when you apply.
 You’ll be expected to spend approximately 40 hours a week on your coursework, independent learning and research-related activities.
 The course begins in October and runs to September the following year.

 You’ll be expected to engage in a series of absorbing lectures, seminars, and workshops, as well as smaller-sized tutorials.
 We support our teaching through technology wherever possible.

 You’ll be assessed through a combination of written and verbal coursework, presentations, end-of-semester exams, and through your MSc dissertation.

-You have to achieve 50 per cent or higher in every assessment to receive the MSc and to be eligible to apply for chartered membership with the BPS.
+You have to achieve a mark of 50 per cent or higher in every assessment to receive the MSc and to be eligible to apply for chartered membership with the BPS.